tamucc-comp-bio/classroom_repo_2024/lectures/lecture00.md

 ### [Clone the text book's repository to your computer](https://computingskillsforbiologists.com/setup/)
-Complete steps 2 and 3.
+Complete steps 2 and 3 in the instructions linked above.

 For Win10 laptops, use Ubuntu Terminal

 The repository is named CSB, and it contains all of the example files and directories necessary to conduct the exercises in the text book.